dzhukov40/education/webRTC/only-webRTC/README.md

 ssh -R 80:127.0.0.1:3000 serveo.net

+## use peer.html !!!
+extreamly simple lib for make serverless comunication!!!

 ## instructions (run on different devices or websites)
 1. open site on first and second device.